-An interview with screenwriter Jeffrey Russel regarding the New York Screenplay Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Jeffrey Russel regarding the Chicago Screenplay Contest Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: The New York Screenplay Contest administration is top notch and are wonderful to work with.
-Many thanks to those dedicated souls who man the phones and answer questions from writers like me.
-Our magnificent trophy is in the mail.Q: How long did it take you to write the script?
+A: The administration responded quickly to out questions and email.
+Deadlines were met and we have a beautiful trophy for winning 2nd place.Q: How long did it take you to write the script?
 Did you write an outline beforehand?
 How many drafts did you write?

-A: Final Draft 9Q: Do you write every day?
+A: Final Draft 8, However, we have upgraded to Final Draft 9.Q: Do you write every day?
 How many hours per day?

-A: Lynda has an academic literary background and I retired from the real estate industry 10 years ago.
-We have 3 scripts, a novel in progress and lots of ideas.Q: Do you live in Los Angeles?
+A: I now have three scripts available.
+Two complete and one in progress.Q: Do you live in Los Angeles?
 If not, do you have any plans to move there?